Have you recently received a letter from us?

 Our team are trained to help you.

 If you are unable to pay your debts due to financial hardship, unemployment, or because you are unwell, please contact us to talk to a member of the team.
-If you do not feel comfortable talking to us over the telephone, you can contact us by email or post.
+If you are having trouble paying a debt and do not feel comfortable talking to us over the telephone, you can contact us by email or post.
 Alternatively, you can nominate a 3rd party, such as a friend or relative, to talk to us on your behalf.

 We will ask you for your permission to record details of your circumstances to our case file and we will seek your permission before forwarding details on to our client.